Find Affordable College Courses

 Master’s Degrees in Physical Science Technicians

 There are 3 schools in the United States where you can get your master's degree in physical science tech.
-This degree is more popular with female students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 30.8% of physical science tech graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 19% were students from an underrepresented racial-ethnic group.
+Also, 41.9% of physical science tech graduates were international students.

 Education Levels of Physical Science Tech Majors

-During the 2020-2021 academic year, 13 students earned their master's degree in physical science tech.
+During the most recent year for which data is available, 31 people earned their master's degree in physical science tech.
 This earns it the #299 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in physical science tech at each degree level.